Pride and Mental Well-being: Why It Matters

 Niamh Pardi

-Reviewed by psychologist Judith Klenter
+By Niamh Pardi • Reviewed by Psychologist Judith Klenter

 pride-mental-wellbeing

 Pride Month takes place every June in a number of major cities worldwide; such as New York, London, Barcelona, and Rome.
-Some other cities choose to celebrate Pride in later months, for example, in Amsterdam, Pride will take place in August.
+Some other cities choose to celebrate Pride in later months; for example, in Amsterdam, Pride will take place in August.

 Beyond colourful parades and vibrant celebrations, Pride is a time to honour the accomplishments and recognise the challenges faced by individuals within a diverse community.
 In this article, we’ll explore the essence of Pride, and how to enhance mental well-being by embracing acceptance and inclusivity.